publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schIX/m__us_usc_t7_s7011.md

         (1) __In general__

-            If the affected parties reach agreement on the appropriate unit and the exclusive representative for such unit under subsection (a) of this section, the Federal Labor Relations Authority shall certify the terms of such agreement, subject to paragraph (2)(A).
+            If the affected parties reach agreement on the appropriate unit and the exclusive representative for such unit under subsection (a), the Federal Labor Relations Authority shall certify the terms of such agreement, subject to paragraph (2)(A).
 Nothing in this subsection shall be considered to require the holding of any hearing or election as a condition for certification.

         (2) __Restrictions__